 Making the Decision

-Buying a home is a big decision from a financial and emotional perspective.
+Buying an apartment is a big decision from a financial and emotional perspective.
 Home ownership is the American dream.
 Owning a home must be your dream.
 The choice to purchase a home must make sense for you at this moment.
-Buying a home is a huge commitment.
 If you have your finances in order and find a good deal, home ownership is the best investment you will ever make in your lifetime.

 Advantages of Homeownership

 - Freedom.
 You have the freedom to do with your property as you, please make it truly your home

 - Build Equity.
 Rent paid will never be seen again.
 A mortgage payment allows you to build equity